junxit/us-congress-bills-110/bill.md

   >     - **(A)** *Amounts reserved* From amounts reserved and allotted pursuant to paragraphs (2) and (4), the Secretary shall use, for grants for programs described in section 645A(a), a portion of the combined total of such amounts that is not less than 12 percent for fiscal year 2008, not less than 14 percent for fiscal year 2009, not less than 16 percent for fiscal year 2010, not less than 18 percent for fiscal year 2011, and not less than 20 percent for fiscal year 2012 of the amount appropriated pursuant to section 639(a).
   >     - **(B)** *Limitations*
   >       - **(i)** For any fiscal year for which the Secretary determines that the amount appropriated under section 639(a) is not sufficient to permit the Secretary to reserve the portion described in subparagraph (A) without reducing the number of children served by Head Start programs or adversely affecting the quality of Head Start services, relative to the number of children served and the quality of the services during the preceding fiscal year, the Secretary may reduce the percentage of funds required to be reserved for the portion described in subparagraph (A) for the fiscal year for which the determination is made, but not below the percentage required to be so reserved for the preceding fiscal year.
-  >       - **(ii)** For any fiscal year for which the amount appropriated under section 639(a) is reduced to a level that requires a lower amount to be made available under this subchapter to Head Start agencies and entities described in section 645A, relative to the amount made available to such agencies and entities for the preceding fiscal year, adjusted as described in paragraph (3)(a)(ii), the Secretary shall proportionately reduce—
+  >       - **(ii)** For any fiscal year for which the amount appropriated under section 639(a) is reduced to a level that requires a lower amount to be made available under this subchapter to Head Start agencies and entities described in section 645A, relative to the amount made available to such agencies and entities for the preceding fiscal year, adjusted as described in paragraph (3)(A)(ii), the Secretary shall proportionately reduce—
   >         - **(I)** the amounts made available to such entities for programs carried out under section 645A; and
   >         - **(II)** the amounts made available to such Head Start agencies for Head Start programs.
   >   - **(7)** For purposes of this subsection, the term State does not include Guam, American Samoa, the Virgin Islands, the Commonwealth of the Northern Mariana Islands, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau.

-- **(b)** *Service delivery models* Section 640(f) Head Start Act (42 U.S.C.
+- **(b)** *Service delivery models* Section 640(f) of the Head Start Act (42 U.S.C.
 9835(f)) is amended to read as follows:
   > - **(f)** *Service delivery models*
   >   - **(1)** Not later than 1 year after the date of the enactment of the Improving Head Start Act of 2007, the Secretary shall establish procedures to enable Head Start agencies to develop locally designed or specialized service delivery models to address local community needs, including models that leverage the existing capacity and capabilities of the delivery system of early childhood education and child care.
   >   - **(2)** In establishing the procedures, the Secretary shall establish procedures to provide for—